ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 - **store-api**

-  - Open a new terminal and make sure you are in `springboot-kafka-connect-jdbc-streams` root folder.
+  - Open a new terminal and make sure you are in the `springboot-kafka-connect-jdbc-streams` root folder.

   - Run the command below to start the application:
     ```